 The conference programme comprises over 55 papers, keynotes, plenary talks, panels, posters with accompanying lightning talks, workshops and tutorials.
 Sessions include: new crawling approaches, institutional program histories, archiving communities and dissent, national collaboration, thematic collecting initiatives, operational workflows, text mining and legal considerations.
 Please see the full schedule for details.

-- SUSANNAH JOE: From e-publications librarian to web archivist: a librarian’s perspective on 10 years of web archiving at the National Library of New Zealand
+- SUSANNA JOE: From e-publications librarian to web archivist: a librarian’s perspective on 10 years of web archiving at the National Library of New Zealand

 - ANDREW JACKSON: Continuous, incremental, scalable, higher-quality web crawls with Heritrix